What is a data dashboard?

 - What is our Customer Acquisition Cost?
 Display this metric on your dashboard for a quick answer.

 - Are we filling our sales funnel with fewer leads this month compared to last month?
 Display this metric on your dashboard and add a comparison value to get the full picture.

-- Is our Website Bounce Rate on-par with the industry standard?
+- Is the website we built on-par with the industry standard?
 Visualize this metric so you can refine your website retention strategy before it’s too late.